Prompt to Restore, Restore to Prompt: Cyclic Prompting for Universal Adverse Weather Removal: Experiments

-\textbf{Real Scenario Comparison}.
-We also evaluate the performance of our CyclicPrompt in real-world scenarios under different weather conditions and compare it with more recent methods.
-We use the SPA~\cite{Dataset-SPA}, RainDS~\cite{Dataset-RainDS}, and Snow100K-real~\cite{Dataset-Snow100K} datasets as the testing sets.
-We measure the performance using PSNR, SSIM, and a non-reference metric MUSIQ~\cite{ke2021musiq}.
-For Snow100K-real, since the ground truth images are unavailable, we apply the non-reference metrics MUSIQ, MANIIQA~\cite{yang2022maniqa}, and NIQE~\cite{mittal2012niqe} for quantitative evaluation.
-Besides, the model complexity measured by parameters (Params., M) and computational costs (GFLOPs, G) is also reported.
-As illustrated in Table~\ref{tab:realworld}, Transweather requires the fewest computations but more parameters than CyclicPrompt and suffers from significant performance reduction.
+As illustrated in Table~\ref{tab:realworld}, Transweather requires the fewest computations with the fastest speed but more parameters than CyclicPrompt and suffers from significant performance reduction.
 T$^3$-DiffWeather performs efficiently but with over $2\times$ parameters and slightly lower scores than CyclicPrompt.
 To make a more intuitive comparison, we increase the iteration step of T$^3$-DiffWeather to 4, ensuring it has similar computational costs (239.2G) to CyclicPrompt.
 The results reveal that the model does not yield apparent improvements, which still underperforms CyclicPrompt across most metrics.
-GridFormer shows relatively heavier model complexity but is not adept in real-world weather, which performs worse.
+We can also see that its efficiency is slowed down, which shows fewer FPS than ours.
+GridFormer shows relatively heavier model complexity but is not adept in real-world weather, which performs worse and more slowly than our method.
 Though WeatherDiff$_{128}$ is comparable to ours, this method involves about $2.5\times$ more parameters and $1200\times$ more FLOPs.
-CyclicPrompt achieves competitive performance with obviously smaller model complexity. \\ In Fig.~\ref{fig:real_vis}, we illustrate the visual comparisons on real-world datasets.
+CyclicPrompt achieves competitive performance with obviously smaller model complexity and over $200\times$ FPS. \\ In Fig.~\ref{fig:real_vis}, we illustrate the visual comparisons on real-world datasets.
 It is evident that both WeatherDiff$_{128}$ and T$^3$-DiffWeather are unable to suppress the weather interferences, while CyclicPrompt can produce more visually appealing images.
 Such quantitative and qualitative performance showcases the superior trade-off between the adaptability, efficiency, and generalizability of CyclicPrompt in practical applications. \\ \textbf{Generalizing to More Diverse Degradations}.
 To assess the further effectiveness and generalizability of CyclicPrompt, we apply our method to five restoration tasks: deraining, dehazing, motion deblurring, low-light enhancement, and denoising as in~\cite{IDR}.
 Table~\ref{tab:metrics_5d} shows the quantitative performance on Rain100L~\cite{Dataset-Rain100L} for deraining, BSD68~\cite{Dataset-BSD400} for denoising, SOTS~\cite{Dataset-RESIDE-OTS} for dehazing, GoPro~\cite{Dataset-GOPRO} for deblurring, and LOL~\cite{Dataset-LOL} for low-light enhancement.
 Here, we compare CyclicPrompt with recent state-of-the-art general restoration methods: HINet~\cite{HINet}, DGUNet~\cite{DGUNet}, MIRNetV2~\cite{MIRNetV2}, SwinIR~\cite{SwinIR}, Restormer~\cite{Restormer}, NAFNet~\cite{NAFNet} and all-in-one restoration methods: DL~\cite{DL}, TAPE~\cite{TAPE}, AirNet~\cite{AirNet}, IDR~\cite{IDR}, InstructIR-5D~\cite{InstructIR}, DA-CLIP~\cite{DA-CLIP}, PromptIR~\cite{PromptIR}, NDR~\cite{NDR}, and DiffUIR~\cite{zheng2024selective}.
 As illustrated, our CyclicPrompt achieves impressive performance across almost all the datasets in PSNR and SSIM, emphasizing its excellent superiority to diverse degradations.